Semrush Pricing (2026) — Which Plan is Best for You?

 • wish to analyse data outside of Semrush using Google Data Studio.

-So far, we’ve looked at two plans which are mainly focused on small business owners.
+So far, we’ve looked at two plans that are mainly focused on small business owners, Semrush Starter and Semrush Pro+.

-• Semrush PLA (Product Listing Ads) research — this enables you to analyze the performance of an advertiser’s Google Shopping ad campaigns.
-This is a useful feature for companies that need to gather competitive intelligence on e-commerce rivals.
+• Semrush PLA (Product Listing Ads) research — this lets you analyze the performance of an advertiser’s Google Shopping ad campaigns.
+It’s a useful feature for companies that need to gather competitive intelligence on e-commerce rivals.

 • The Share of Voice metric — this lets you know the ratio of traffic received to the sum of volumes of your tracked keywords.

-Other than the above, the main difference you’ll notice between the ‘Business’ plan and the ‘Pro’ and ‘Guru’ ones is that the limits on pretty much everything are far more generous.
+Other than the above, the main difference you’ll notice between the Advanced plan and the Starter and Pro+ ones is that the limits on pretty much everything are far more generous.

-As mentioned above, you can use this plan to manage 40 projects at once; but it also lets you track up to 5,000 keywords, and run 10,000 queries per day.
-And the number of pages you can crawl per month rises to 1 million.
+As mentioned above, you can use this plan to manage 40 projects at once; but it also lets you track up to 5,000 keywords and 200 AI prompts, and run 10,000 queries per day.
+And it lets you crawl 1 million site pages per month.

 • need to manage SEO for a lot of websites or clients simultaneously (SEO agencies etc.)